blockchain-lab-um/issuer-platform-EduCTX/libs/shared/ONBOARDING.md

 11. Request a credential to onboard.
 Contact the Trusted Issuer related to your use case and request a `VerifiableAuthorizationToOnboard` and provide them your DID you printed in the previous step.

-12. Request an "invite" access token:
+12. Request an "invite" access token.

 ```bash
 ==> resAuthDIDRInvite: authorisation auth didr_invite_presentation ES256 <VC_TO_ONBOARD>
 ```

-13. Load the access token:
+13. Load the access token.

 ```bash
 ==> using token resAuthDIDRInvite.access_token
 ```

-14. Register first part of the DID Document:
+14. Register first part of the DID Document.

 ```bash
 ==> did insertDidDocument
 ```

-15. Request a "write" access token:
+15. Request a "write" access token.

 ```bash
 ==> resAuthDIDRWrite: authorisation auth didr_write_presentation ES256K
 ```

-16. Load the write access token:
+16. Load the write access token.

 ```bash
 ==> using token resAuthDIDRWrite.access_token
 ```

-17. Complete DID Document registration:
+17. Complete DID Document registration.

 ```bash
 ==> did addVerificationMethod user.did ES256